A Guide to Photographing the Pacific Coast Highway

 Travel and Photography - West Coast - Portland Highway

 I loved just about everything we saw other than maybe the traffic around the International Rose Test Garden, and to be honest it’s still calling my name.
-Although it doesn’t seem as though it’ll become our next home, I can’t wait to get out that way again.
-The travel and photography in Portland and outside of the city were some of my favorite parts of the whole trip.
+I’ve visited again in recent years, and actually plan to visit once more with my partner in 2025!

 Travel and Photography - West Coast - Portland Girl